Eight (more) ways to get the most out of DDEV

 ddev describe -j

 I’ve seen this used in some creative ways.
 In one case, I saw someone use JSON output to find the port that MySQL was using on the host.
 For another example, you could grab the HTTP URL and launch it automatically.
-If you have ideas and you’re playing with DDEV JSON output in your projects, ping us on Twitter, we’d love to hear your ideas.
+If you have ideas and you’re playing with DDEV JSON output in your projects, join us in Discord, we’d love to hear your ideas.

 Thanks for your feedback!